 A utility room may also have an elevated risk of fungus formation.
 Water heater connections and the condition of the tank in this appliance can cause moderate to severe water damage.
 This room is likely to be accessed less frequently than a bathroom, kitchen or laundry room and may also have minimal natural light and ventilation.

-Mildew and mold may grow where moisture and food are readily available, and factors that keep growth at bay are not present.
+Mildew and mold may grow where moisture and bard are readily available, and factors that keep growth at bay are not present.
 Regular access and cleaning, good ventilation and the availability of natural or artificial lighting can reduce the risk of a fungal infestation anywhere in a structure.